The CEO Morning Routine That Carried Me Through My Hardest Year

 There is quite a bit of data out there that shows if we schedule time to worry then our brain will actually be less anxious the remainder of the day.
 It is almost as if our brain thinks "Oh, I don't need to worry about this now; there's time on the calendar to worry later."

-A 2006 study found that participants who were encouraged to postpone their worry to a certain window in the day experienced less worry and fewer psychosomatic results of worry.
+A 2006 study found that participants who were encouraged to postpone their worry to a certain window in the day experienced less worry and fewer psychosomatic symptoms of worry.

 I read that study in 2014 and began setting aside a few minutes each morning to worry.
 I would simply write down in my journal the things that were causing me anxiety that morning.

-What I realized was that big worries and small worries, and worries of all different stripes, were taking up the same kind of space in my head.
+What I quickly realized was that big worries and small worries were taking up the same kind of space in my head.

-In other words, whether a parent had a health scare or I had a minor issue facing me at the office that day, I simply felt worried.
+Whether a parent had a health scare or I had a minor issue at the office, I simply felt worried.

-This observation caused me to begin to categorize my worries each morning.
-And that effort proved extremely helpful.
+That observation led me to start categorizing my worries each morning.
+It proved extremely helpful.

-I started to use a Trello board (you can do this on paper if you prefer) to bucket my worries into the following categories from most minor to most sever:
+I use a Trello board (you can do this on paper if you prefer) to bucket my worries into these categories, from most minor to most severe:

-- Quick fix (things that were annoying me but which I new with a bit of effort would be quickly resolved)
+- Quick fix: things annoying me that I know will be quickly resolved with a bit of effort

-- Everyday work (stuff that's just part of the job - I found most of my worries went here)
+- Everyday work: stuff that is just part of the job (most of my worries land here)

-- Personal financial issue (money stuff; I intentionally put this closer to the minor side to remind myself that the items below were a much bigger deal)
+- Personal financial issue: money stuff, intentionally placed toward the minor end to remind myself the items below are a much bigger deal

-- Relationships (worries about my connection with other people in my life; if life is about connection and love then these things deserve real attention)
+- Relationships: worries about my connection with the people in my life, because if life is about connection and love these deserve real attention

 Categorizing my worries really helped me.
 It allowed me to put small worries in their place.